hirak99/dupefi/README.md

 dupefi . --outtmpl '$1' | xargs du -sch
 ```

-## Delete Duplicates (Dangerous!)
+## Delete Duplicates

 > **Warning**
 > This command will run immediately, and it will remove files irreversibly.
+> It is strongly advised to run it without `source` and carefully examine the duplicates identified before running the command below.

 ```bash
 # WARNING: This will immediately, irreversibly, delete the duplicates.
 source <(dupefi . --outtmpl 'rm "$1"')
 ```

-For an explanation, see the example on hardlinking.
+For an explanation, see the comments on the hardlinking example above.

 # Help